 If Roundtable finds an object with a share status other than Central, use the Objects in Task tool to change the share status to Central.
-See the Changing the Share Status of a Task section.
+See Section 5.4.5, "Changing the Share Status of an Object" [5-14].
 If Roundtable finds an object that does not compile, you must fix the problem before completing the task.